 By WEATHER UNDERGROUND, For The Associated Press

 The forecast for noon, Saturday, Sept.
 25, 2010, shows a low pressure system skirts over the Great Lakes and pushes a front down the East Coast.
 Ample moisture from the Gulf of Mexico allows for scattered showers and thunderstorms to develop along the front.
 A cold front was expected to keep kicking up showers as it swept toward the East Coast.
 A low pressure system over the Great Lakes was forecast to continue moving eastward, and was expected to pull a cold front with it.
 The front was forecast to stretch from the Northeast over New England and into the Southeast.
+You people really have weather.
+According to the National Weather Service:

 The forecast for Tucson is:

-Sunny ... at 9:02 am it's 81°F / Feels Like 80°F. For today it's High: 102°F / Low: 73°F / Humidity: 32% (that's high for us
+Sunny ... at 9:02 am it's 81°F / Feels Like 80°F. For today it's High: 102°F / Low: 73°F / Humidity: 32% (that's high for us)

 The Forecast for Baltimore [cousin Dean] is: